Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## Architecture: Beyond the Linear Pipeline

-The fundamental insight that drove the architecture was that document analysis isn't a linear process— it's an iterative exploration with complex dependencies and feedback loops.
+The fundamental insight that drove the architecture was that document analysis isn't a linear process; it's an iterative exploration with complex dependencies and feedback loops.
 Unlike most LLM applications that follow a simple pipeline pattern, the Mindmap Generator employs what I call a "non-linear exploration model."

 Whereas traditional LLM applications typically follow a simple pattern: